a-m-s/progcalc/README.md

 * Not many operators are implemented yet!
 * The green/orange indicator isn't perfect.
-* It's not yet possible to convert between bit-widths.
 * Javascript has some floating point behaviour that differs from other languages.